-Dr. Greg Smalley: The worst question you can ever ask is “How do I have a better marriage?” because it takes two.
+Dr. Greg Smalley: The worst question you can ever ask is, “How do I have a better marriage?”
+‘Cause it takes two.
 The best question is, “God, how can I be a better husband?
 How can I be a better wife?
 What is within my control?”

 End of Excerpt

-John Fuller: That’s Dr. Greg Smalley, and he joins us today on Focus on the Family, along with his co-author, Bob Paul.
-And I’m John Fuller, along with your host Focus president Jim Daly.
+John Fuller: Dr. Greg Smalley on today’s Best of 2020, Focus on the Family.
+And you’ll hear more from him and his coauthor, Dr. Bob Paul.
+I’m John Fuller, along with your host Focus President and author, Jim Daly.

 Jim: Greg and Bob, welcome to Focus.

 Greg: Hey, thank you.
 It’s so good to be with you guys.

 Jim: You’ve been here a few times, Greg.
 Bob, this is your first time.